The California Lottery: A Complete Guide for 2026

 California Lottery tickets are sold at approximately 23,000 licensed retailers throughout the state.
 These include convenience stores, gas stations, grocery stores, liquor stores, pharmacies, and various other small businesses.
 If you live in California, there is almost certainly a lottery retailer within a few miles of your home.
 The official retailer locator is on the California Lottery’s website if you need to find a specific location.

-To buy a ticket, you walk into a retailer, ask for the game and ticket type you want, and pay in cash or with a debit card.
-Credit cards are typically not accepted for lottery purchases due to state regulations.
 You can either pick your own numbers (using a paper playslip from the counter) or ask for a Quick Pick where the terminal randomly generates numbers for you.
 Scratchers are pre-printed and you just buy the specific game you want.

 Draw Games Offered by the California Lottery